-English Speakers is a sound performance in the making, with word-composition by Sara Hamming and music-composition by Anja Jacobsen and Lil Lacy.
+English Speakers is a sound performance about the English language, with manuscript and sound choreography by Sara Hamming and music-compositions by Anja Jacobsen and Lil Lacy.

 English Speakers is a sonic performance that exploits the materiality of linguistic sound to make the struggle between etymological and grammatical conceptions of language tangible in a cluster of mythological tales of origin, influence, creation and destruction.

 The massive pervasion of contemporary Scandinavian languages by English words, expressions and grammar has grown exponentially through the postwar era of American cultural dominance to virtually explode in last three decades – the age of internet.
 Many people even fear that it is threatening to swallow them all up over the course of the next generation.
 In a mythical, matriarchal, material, and humorously fierce tale the part-song part-speaking performance, both expands, complicates and reverses common conceptions about the linguistic imperialism of the English world language.

 Booklet about English Speakers with texts by Anna Ullman, Mary Paterson, Seán Vrieland and Solveig Daugaard

 Interview (In Danish) with Seán Vrieland and Sara Hamming at the library of Frederiksberg – video here